 Industrial engineer ranks seventh overall while architect (except landscape and naval) ties for 10th place.
-Over the past five years, the number of industrial engineers grew by about 18%, or the 12th-highest increase in percentage terms, and by a total of 42,560, or the fifth-highest increase in gross terms.
+Over the past four years, the number of industrial engineers grew by about 18%, or the 12th-highest increase in percentage terms, and by a total of 42,560, or the fifth-highest increase in gross terms.
 The BLS predicts that the occupation will continue to grow over the coming years, though at a slower pace.
 According to their projections, the number of industrial engineers will increase by 8.30%.
 The projected 10-year growth is slightly higher for architects (except landscape and naval), at 8.40%.

-Of the remaining five fastest-growing architecture and engineering occupations, marine engineers & naval architects had the largest percentage growth over the past five years while the occupation of civil engineers grew the most by number of workers.
+Of the remaining four fastest-growing architecture and engineering occupations, marine engineers & naval architects had the largest percentage growth over the past four years while the occupation of civil engineers grew the most by number of workers.
 Between 2014 and 2018, the occupation of marine engineers & naval architects grew by almost 50%, the highest percentage growth in our study.
 Meanwhile, with an addition of almost 43,000 workers over the same time period, there were a total of roughly 306,000 civil engineers in the workforce in 2018.

 Life, Physical and Social Science Occupations